Bethibande/Arcae/README.md

   Must support multipart upload, multipart copy operations and ranged get operations.

 ## Installation
+The following sections explain how to get started with installing the repository.
+**Configuration** reference can be found [here](https://github.com/Bethibande/Arcae/wiki/Configuration).

 ### Docker
 To get started using docker, download the example [docker-compose.yaml](docker-compose.yaml) and run
 ```shell